-When I meet with this kind of day, which happens infrequently but still with some regularity, two very strong emotions rise to the top.
+When I meet with this kind of day, two very strong emotions rise to the top.
 The first is fear.
 Old feelings of depression and pointlessness surface on days like today, and I fear returning to my old life in the pit.
 The second is desperation.
 A part of me starts pacing like a caged animal desperately wanting what it sees standing outside the cage.

 Everyone has desperate days where they wonder if they missed a lane change somewhere or perhaps even took a wrong turn.
 Either we have these days and we know we have them, or we have them but have mastered the art of busyness to keep us from admitting we have them.

 Since we all have had them and will have them again, the only question that remains then is “What do we do about them?”

 Have a Plan

 What I feel like doing is hurling my computer across the room because it fails to put into words the ideas and thoughts and musings of my heart.
 Yet, I know the regret and shame that would soon follow, and so I refrain.
 What, then, is left?

 - I make sure I’m physically at my baseline.
 This means assessing if I’m hydrated, properly nourished, and not overly tired.
 Where possible, I make needed adjustments.